FineInstructions: Scaling Synthetic Instructions to Pre-Training Scale: Acknowledgements

 \section{Acknowledgements}

 We would like to acknowledge the Hugging Face organization and team for providing compute and storage resources for the experiments in this work and providing feedback on scaling the procedure.
 Particular thanks to Lewis Tunstall, Hynek Kydlíček, and Joel Niklaus for discussions around evaluation and related work.
+Thank you to our reviewers for their comments in strengthening this paper.

-This research was developed with funding from the Defense Advanced Research Projects Agency's (DARPA) SciFy program (Agreement No. HR00112520300).
-The views expressed are those of the author and do not reflect the official policy or position of the Department of Defense or the U.S. Government.
+This research is based upon work supported in part by the Defense Advanced Research Projects Agency's (DARPA) SciFy program (Agreement No. HR00112520300) and by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via 56000026C0019.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of DARPA, ODNI, IARPA, the Department of Defense, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.